apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

    1 row in set (0.09 sec)
    ```

-## Reconfigure parameters with edit-config
+## Configure parameters with edit-config command

 For your convenience, kbcli offers a tool `edit-config` to help you to configure parameter in a visulized way.